magenta-cuda/magic-fields-2-toolkit/readme.txt

 == Screenshots ==

 == Changelog ==

+= 1.2.1 =
+* support configurable jQuery UI themes for the mt_tabs shortcode

 = 1.2 =
-* alt_image, alt_video, alt_embed and alt_audio fields now accept width in percentage (not just pixels) which is more appropriate for responsive design
+* alt_image, alt_video, and alt_audio fields now accept width in percentage (not just pixels) which is more appropriate for responsive design
-* more code re-written to fix bugs, improve security and improve software quality = 1.1.1 =
+* more code re-written to fix bugs, improve security and improve software quality

+= 1.1.1 =
-* code rewritten to fix bugs, improve security, improve software quality and support localization = 1.1 =
+* code rewritten to fix bugs, improve security, improve software quality and support localization

+= 1.1 =
 * Fixes for WordPress 4.3
 * Added a mt_show_tabs shortcode for displaying a list of [show_macro] shortcodes in jQuery UI tabs